MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/opt-in-auto-release.md

 ## Prerequisites

 > [!NOTE]
+>
-> Auto Release is an opt-in feature.
+> - Auto Release is an opt-in feature.
 For more information, see [Opt in to the Microsoft Places Public Preview](opt-in-places-preview.md).
+> - Auto Release does not support or automatically release the room for live events, town halls, or non-Microsoft meetings such as Zoom or Webex.

 - For Microsoft Places Public Preview customers:
   - This feature is available for all rooms, but we recommend the feature be enabled only for rooms with a Teams panel.